ZendarInc/ZendarSDK/README.md

 ## Data Viewer
 Recorded data can be played back by the Python based viewer.
 Please follow the [setup instructions](python/README.md) and the [run instructions](python/viewer/README.md).

+## Raw Radar Data Access

+Zendar is also releasing raw radar data, in the form of direct ADC samples from the radar sensor.
+This tool can be found under `python/raw_radar_reader/example.py`